The-Animonculory/AVO-AE/Readme.md

 :warning: Make sure the dropdown box on the right is set to the SKSE corresponding to your game copy (`SKSE [STEAM]` or `SKSE [GOG]`) and press the `Run` button. :warning:

+:exclamation: :warning: **DO NOT IN ANY CIRCUMSTANCES PRESS `UNLOCK`.
+NEVER DO IT.
+YOU WILL BREAK THE LIST** :warning: :exclamation:

 ### :bookmark: In-Game MCM options
 `AVO has no MCM options required, however you can load the SmoothCam preset if you wish.`